Last updated: September 14, 2020, 8:36 am

-We are committed to serving our West Madison, Middleton and Cross Plains community members, as well as those in need of emergency food during this time.
-As their is ample food available, shoppers may come as often as needed.
+We are committed to serving our West Madison, Middleton and Cross Plains community members, as well as anyone in need of emergency food during this time.
+Shoppers may come as often as needed.

 During this time, MOM is assisting those outside of our standard service area with emergency food needs.
 No one, regardless of zipcode, will be turned away.

-In coordination with other food pantries in Dane County, MOM is focusing on serving clients through our Food Pantry from zipcodes 53562, 53528, 53705 and 53717, as well those who live on the western and northern edges of 53719 and southern edges of 53597.
+In coordination with other food pantries in Dane County, MOM is focusing on (but not limited to) serving clients through our Food Pantry from zip codes 53562, 53528, 53705 and 53717, as well those who live on the western and northern edges of 53719 and southern edges of 53597.

 People who do live within our standard service area may want to register first with a Case Manager, if possible, to ensure services beyond this temporary relaxation of our service boundaries and to be eligible for other types of financial assistance.

 If you are looking for program assistance, please email firstname.lastname@example.org and someone will respond.
 If you are looking for other types of assistance, please call 608-836-7338 and leave a message, and someone will respond.

 Mobile food pantries have been suspended, but we are packing non-perishable food items to deliver to Voss Haus.

 The Clothing Center is open by appointment only.
 Call our main office to make an appointment.
 Also, clothing donations are being accepted during designated times.